Paraminter/Paraminter.Processing/src/Commands/README.nupkg.md

-# Paraminter.Processors.Commands
+# Paraminter.Processing.Commands

-Defines commands for `Paraminter` processors.
+Defines commands for `Paraminter` processing.

-See [GitHub](https://github.com/Paraminter/Paraminter.Processors) for more information.
+See [GitHub](https://github.com/Paraminter/Paraminter.Processing) for more information.